ui/django-post_office/README.rst

 Version 0.4.0
 -------------
-* Support for sending emails with custom headers
+* Added support for sending emails with custom headers (you'll need to run South when upgrading from earlier versions)
 * Backend now properly persist emails with HTML alternatives

 Version 0.3.1